bpd1069/saltshaker/README.md

 call to: `salt-call state.apply --state_verbose=false --local` and can be used to request more/different output.

+### Compatibility

+This project is only regularly tested on my Arch and Ubuntu systems.
+Any other distributions probably won't work.
+When I encounter a new systems I do add fixes though.

 ### Attribution & Licenses

 Some code is taken from salt-formulas that have been cut down and altered.